This week, Peter Milmine uses Our Week in Digital to report on the news stories rocking the world of “Big Tech”.

 He added, “While this is a milestone, it is very far from being a quantum computer that can compute anything useful”.
 That being said, it is hoped quantum computing will ultimately be able to revolutionise fields of materials science, physics and chemistry in the future.

 For some time, many firms have been working on developing quantum computing technology that COULD have real, practical applications in the future.
-IBM themselves released their 14th quantum computer back in September; a 53 qubit model – their most powerful yet.
+IBM themselves released their 14th quantum computer back in September.
+It is a 53 qubit model – their most powerful yet.

 Microsoft to hit 1 billion Windows 10 devices in 2020.

 In other “Big Tech” news, Microsoft is edging closer to hitting their 1 billion goal for Windows 10.
-Windows 10 is now running on more than 900 million devices, a huge leap from the 800 million that was achieved earlier this year.
+Windows 10 is now running on more than 900 million devices.
+This is a huge leap from the 800 million that was achieved earlier this year.

-This high growth trajectory is in part down to the drop in Windows 7 support; a move that is estimated to take place early next year.
+This high growth trajectory is in part down to the drop in Windows 7 support.
+The drop is estimated to take place early next year.
 Most businesses will move to Windows 10 instead.